Lauren Dobbs, MMS, PA-C

 “The PA Foundation is important to the PA profession because it is the organization that gives outwardly.
 AAPA, its parent organization, takes care of the members and the profession, while the PA Foundation takes care of the souls of those members by giving to the community and making an impact on and for others.”

 Dobbs’ commitment to childhood and professional education is reflective of her start in the profession.
 As a college student, she knew she wanted a career in healthcare, but wasn’t sure which path to pursue until she shadowed a PA in a rural Kansas clinic and emergency room.
-She credits her success to family, friends, teachers and patients who encourage and challenge her to keep learning and explore new ideas.
+She credits her success to family, friends, teachers, students, and patients who encourage and challenge her to keep learning and explore new ideas.
 Dobbs hopes to offer that same opportunity to others.
-She has been honored with the UNTHSC Outstanding Preceptor Award three times.
+She has been honored with the UNTHSC Outstanding Preceptor Award six times.

-Dobbs received a Bachelor of Science degree in health and exercise science at the Wake Forest University and her Master of Medical Science degree from the Wake Forest University School of Medicine Department of PA Studies.
+Dobbs received a Bachelor of Science degree in health and exercise science at Wake Forest University and her Master of Medical Science degree from Wake Forest University School of Medicine Department of PA Studies.